sameersbn/docker-gitlab/README.md

 To illustrate linking with a postgresql container, we will use the [sameersbn/postgresql](https://github.com/sameersbn/docker-postgresql) image.
 When using postgresql image in production you should mount a volume for the postgresql data store.
 Please refer the [README](https://github.com/sameersbn/docker-postgresql/blob/master/README.md) of docker-postgresql for details.

-First, lets pull the postgresql image from the docker index.
+First, let's pull the postgresql image from the docker index.

 ```bash
 docker pull sameersbn/postgresql:14-20230628